 My cosy, light and fresh apartment is the perfect point of departure for your Copenhagen explorations.
 Located in central and quiet Frederiksberg, you are close to all the precints of Copenhagen.
-I hope you will like my little home.
+Perfect for your romantic get-away weekend.

 You are going to live in the heart of Frederiksberg in a 1st floor apartment overlooking the garden and a private street.
 Your favorite precincts, Nørrebro, Vesterbro and the CIty Centre is within walking distance, while still being able to enjoy a good night's sleep in a quiet, gentrified neighbourhood.

 Copenhagen is a crazy little hub of things to do, and I've packed the Guidebook with little surprise places, which I hope you will like.

 The apartment consists of the open kitchen-dining area, facing south towards the garden, a bathroom and your bedroom.
 The fully furnished bedroom has linen, duvets, pillows and towels and the shower is warm.

 The building is from the early 1900s, and the building code asks that we respect the neighbours and not make noise after midnight in the weekends.
 This means that you can expect a nice, quiet sleep when you come home, but it also means that there should be quiet after midnight.

 There is a laundry in the basement.
 It operates with tokens.
 Please let me know in advance if you expect to be wanting to do laundry, so I can get the tokens ready for you.
 It's 5 dkk per token.

 I keep a third room, my room, locked.
 I will be away from the apartment while you are here, but I will meet you, give you keys and a quick tour of the place.
 If I for some reason is not able to meet you in person, I will make sure a friend of mine can introduce you to the neighbourhood and the apartment.